takuyan/dotfiles/README.md

-# Takuyan of Ruby on Rails Engineer's Configuration on Mac
+# Takuyan of Ruby on Rails Engineer's Configuration on OS X

 ## Packages